ioannisCC/java-zoo-project/README.md

 //////////////////////////////////////
-note: The ASCII models are made by artists they are not mine (used for personal and educational reason only)
+note: The ASCII models are made by artists they are not mine (used for personal and educational reason only).
 //////////////////////////////////////